 Unfortunately, these well-known cases have impacted on the reputation of offshore banking as a general concept.
-However, opening up an offshore account is a perfectly acceptable practice and can be done by anyone who wants to benefit from easier moving around of finances between different countries or regions.
+However, opening up an offshore account is a perfectly acceptable practice and can be done by anyone who wants to benefit from moving your finances abroad more easily.

 Is offshore banking legal?